lubkoKuzenko/angular-clean-code/README.md

 ```

 #### SharedModule

+`Shared Module` is the one that almost always will have some exports, because otherwise it wouldn’t be shareable, for sure.

 Usually a set of components or services that will be reused in other application modules, not applied globally.
 They can be imported by feature modules.